IBCodin/IBShop/README.md

 # IBShop
-The IBShop is intended for commodity sales on a multiplayer minecraft server.
+The IBShop is intended for player driven commodity sales on a multi-player Minecraft server.

 The plugin requires **Vault** to find your economy.

-The plugin is almost entirely command driven.
-The only visible interaction is an option to sell whatever you are holding in your primary hand.
+The shop is a server-wide player-driven market.
+Players can find, buy and post to sell most stackable items.

-The players can create sales listings from items in their inventory.
-The player determines how many items they want to sell and how much they would like to be paid for each item.
-The server optionally (on by default) charges a listing fee to create the sales listing.
+The interface is text-based and command driven and has support for server related transaction fees and a configurable limit to number of items sold.

-The players can list the items for sale snd find details about the sales listings for a particular item.
-If desired, a player can submit a buy order to purchase any available items subject to quantity and price limits the player specifies.
-The number of items you can actually receive is limited by available inventory space.
+The shop starts empty and will only have items available when a player posts something for sale.

 ## Configuration